Idaho Youth Ranch

 - Blaming/scapegoating, gaslighting

 - Not recognizing a child’s own individuality or trying to control the child

 - Pushing too hard, not recognizing a child’s limitations

 - Failing to support or allow for a child’s social development, not allowing them to have friends, etc.

 - Withholding kind words or expressions of positive feelings, or congratulating successes, being proud of the child, etc.

 - Never showing emotion when interacting with the child, not holding or hugging the child affectionately, etc.

 Signs a Child May Be Being Emotionally Abused

-While emotional abuse can be difficult to detect, there are some signs that may indicate it is happening.
-Other forms of abuse such as sexual abuse, physical abuse, or neglect also cause emotional damage.
+While emotional abuse can be difficult to detect, there are some signs that may indicate it is happening—these are often similar to signs of physical or sexual abuse, as those forms also cause emotional damage.
 Warning signs of emotional abuse to look for in kids and teens include: